QSCO-Project/About-Us/README.md

 ---

 ## **Proprietary Systems**
-Our tools and methodologies are **exclusive to verified collaborators**.
+Our tools and methods are **exclusive to verified collaborators**.
 Access is granted only after agreeing to the **Terms of Service (TOS)**.
-These systems remain inaccessible when recruitment is closed.
+These systems remain inaccessible when recruitment is closed!!

 - **QSConsole**: A flagship tool introduced by former Director Matthew N., designed to enhance operational capabilities.